Contrastive Diffusion Guidance for Spatial Inverse Problems: Method

 where, $\langle., .\rangle$ denotes an inner product, and temperature \(\tau>0\) controls the concentration of this distribution on the unit-hypersphere in $\mathbb{R}^d$. \emph{Intuitively}, when this embedding space is learned correctly, larger inner products should correspond to higher pairwise compatibility and thus higher likelihood.

-To achieve this, we train $f_\varphi\, \text{and}\, g_\psi$ \emph{contrastively} using an InfoNCE-style loss function \cite{contrareview, cpcrepresentation}.
+To achieve this, we train $f_\varphi\, \text{and }\, g_\psi$ \emph{contrastively} using an InfoNCE-style loss function \cite{contrareview, cpcrepresentation}.
 This approach naturally organizes the embedding space by pulling \emph{matched} pairs together while pushing \emph{unmatched} pairs apart \cite{understanding_contra}.

 \textbf{Contrastive similarity as a likelihood surrogate.} To see why this is a valid approach to approximating the true likelihood, we note that InfoNCE links contrastive learning to density estimation.
-Following Contrastive Predictive Coding \cite{cpcrepresentation} we observe that the optimal contrastive classifier recovers a \emph{likelihood ratio}, i.e., its logit approximates \(\log\; p(\by | \bx)-\log\; p(\by)\) up to an additive constant.
+Following \cite{cpcrepresentation} we observe that the optimal contrastive classifier recovers a likelihood-to-evidence ratio.
 That is, when the InfoNCE loss attains its optimum, we get